ooanishoo/react-ts-boilerplate/README.md

 > upstream  https://github.com/ooanishoo/react-ts-boilerplate.git (push)
 ```

-- Now, your your fork is synced with the upstream repository [react-ts-boilerplate](https://github.com/ooanishoo/react-ts-boilerplate)
+- Now, your your fork is synced 🎉with the upstream repository [react-ts-boilerplate](https://github.com/ooanishoo/react-ts-boilerplate)

 ### Run the Application